jkbsc/qGCL-challenge/README.md

 The scripts in the bash and python folders are several separate implementations of the algorithm.

 The python script 'nestedB' generalises the algorithm so that any integer 2 or greater can be used for the random selection.
 The basic algorithm chooses uniformly at random between two options.
-The generalisation chooses uniformaly at random between B options.
+The generalisation chooses uniformly at random between B options.

 The pdf contains my notes on the algorithm, based on the technologies discussed in Kaminski's 2019 PhD thesis [1]

 [1] [Kam19] Benjamin Lucien Kaminski.
-Erweiterte wp-Kalkule fur Proba- bilistische Programme. en.
+Erweiterte wp-Kalkule fur Probabilistische Programme. en.
 PhD thesis.
-RWTH Aachen Univer- sity, 2019, p.
-2019. doi: 10.18154/RWTH-2019-01829. url: https:
+RWTH Aachen University, 2019, p.
+2019. doi: 10.18154/RWTH-2019-01829. url: https://publications.rwth-aachen.de/record/755408/files/755408.pdf
-/ / publications . rwth - aachen . de / record / 755408 / files /
-755408.pdf